eann116/261fa25/10API/README.md

 APIs—**Application Programming Interfaces**—allow two pieces of software to communicate.
 They define *how* you ask for information and *what form* that information comes back in.

-Think of an API like * a **vending machine panel** (you press the right button → get the right snack)

-In programming, an API is the panel that says:

-> “If you send a request in *this* format, the server will send back *this* information.”

-APIs let your code * fetch **real-world data** (weather, MBTA schedules, air quality, earthquakes)

 # Most API Responses Are JSON

 **JSON** (JavaScript Object Notation) is the most common data format.